dtoth/kube-transform/README.md

 ## Target Audience and Workflow Overview

 Let's say you have 1 or more data files, and you want to process them into another form (anything from lightweight reformatting to computationally-intensive operations.)
 But let's say doing so on a single instance would be slow or infeasible due to resource limitations.
-This repo provides a simple framework to help you accopmlish this by writing a series of horizontally scalable transformations.
+This repo provides a simple framework to help you accomplish this by writing a series of horizontally scalable transformations.

 A single transformation operates on some set of 0+ input files, and creates some set of 1+ output files.